What are Real Time Messaging Apps?

 Find and display the sender’s profile picture based on the sender name.

 Show the time at which the message was sent.

 Display the completed chat message in the appropriate chat room.

 Using PubNub, developers can fully customize the structure of channels and messages.
 This affords a huge amount of flexibility, and means that teams using PubNub can fully customize their implementation of real-time messaging to meet their precise development needs.

 The concept of real-time messaging can also be compared with something as simple as a webhook, which lets you push updates out from an app to external URLs as they occur.
 This can be used to invoke a 3rd party service, update a database, or trigger business logic on a server in response to user activity in an app.

-While the functionality enabled by webhooks has some things in common with real-time messaging, it’s best to think about webhooks as specialized tools to interact with specific endpoints rather than as a core messaging service that can connect many participants.
+While the functionality enabled by webhooks has some things in common with real-time messaging, it’s best to think about webhooks as specialized tools to interact with endpoints rather than as a core in-app messaging service that can connect many participants.

 This is because implementing webhooks requires linking the app that’s triggering behavior to a specific receiving URL, where that behavior will actually occur.
 This single-endpoint limitation makes them poorly suited for things like chat and collaboration.
 In these use-cases, messages need to be sent between a large and unpredictable number of recipients.